Moms wear many hats and have many responsibilities, and yet… they shouldn’t be the home servant. Everyone benefits with a CEO mom.

 This humongous lie kept rattling around in my brain until one day – while reading business advice – I realized my gross error.

 The error that made me feel guilty.

-The error that made me feel frazzled.
+An error that made me feel frazzled.

 The error that was holding everybody back.

-The error was my mindset.
+And the error was this… my mindset.